Funding Awards

 $742,461.00

-To provide a low-barrier buprenorphine program for persons in need of medication for opiate use
+To provide a low-barrier buprenorphine program for persons in need of medications for opioid use disorder in Sacramento, El Dorado, Nevada, Placer, Plumas and Yuba counties.

 San Joaquin Valley Free Medical Clinic and Needle Exchange